ClickHouse/ClickHouse/docs/en/operations/table_engines/collapsingmergetree.md

 The engine inherits from [MergeTree](mergetree.md#table_engines-mergetree) and adds to data parts merge algorithm the logic of rows collapsing.

-`CollapsingMergeTree` deletes rows collapsing certain pairs of them into one row.
+`CollapsingMergeTree` deletes (collapses) pairs of rows by specific rules.
 The engine may significantly reduce the volume of storage and efficiency of `SELECT` query as a consequence.

+See [Collapsing](#collapsingmergetree-algorithm) section of document about `CollapsingMergeTree` input data and algorithm.

 ## Creating a Table